Top 10 Best Sites

 Another classic, the kissing face is great for more established couples.
 It’s a romantic way to tell your partner that he or she is on your mind, without making them feel obligated to immediately respond.

 Present on every phone and computer we encounter, emojis have become ingrained in the daily lives of most people using digital communication.
 Going far beyond simple ornamentation, the emoji is definitely a true phenomenon.
 Showing the signs of burgeoning into a language all its own, the emoji truly demonstrates the continuing power of the pictograph on the human experience.

-Like the emoji it celebrates, the holiday has quickly become a world-wide event.
-This year’s World Emoji Day included everything from special product launches — Emoji Pepsi anyone? — to special emoji exhibits, and, of course, tons of parties.
-This year also marked the first annual World Emoji Awards, hosted by Emojipedia.
+The holiday has become a worldwide event that even caught The Daily Show’s attention.
+World Emoji Day can include everything from new product launches — Emoji Pepsi anyone? — to special emoji exhibits, and, of course, tons of parties.
+The year 2016 also marked the first annual World Emoji Awards, hosted by Emojipedia.

-With 15 million visitors every month and counting, Emojipedia is proof that the emoji is no passing trend.
-The library of emoji characters continues to expand, with more gender equality coming in the future.
-“It’s fun to have some variety,” said Jeremy, adding, “I look forward to using the sassy man emoji!”
+With over 50 million visitors every month and counting, Emojipedia is proof that the emoji is no passing trend.
+The library of emoji characters continues to expand, with more inclusiveness and silliness being added all the time.